vmware-samples/vcenter-event-broker-appliance/docs/kb/contribute-appliance.md

 ## Requirements

-* 4 vCPU and 8GB of memory for VMware Event Broker Appliance
+* 6 vCPU and 8GB of memory for VMware Event Broker Appliance
 * ESXi host v6.7 or greater
+  * Datastore with at least 60GB of free space
   * SSH must be enabled on the host
   * Enable GuestIPHack on the host by running `esxcli system settings advanced set -o /Net/GuestIPHack -i 1`
 * The following must be installed on your development machine: